-From a stylistic point of view, 'personal', 'flexible' and/or 'improvisatory' are my general conception of the prelude.
-I'd like to share the rationale behind such a conception by tracing back to the Renaissance and Baroque periods, when very early (notated) preludes appeared and were being developed.
+The prelude is a style that is somewhat personal, flexible, and improvisatory.
+The rationale behind such a conception traces back to the Renaissance and Baroque periods, when very early (notated) preludes appeared and were being developed.

-According to The Harvard Dictionary of Music, an idiomatic virtuosity, rhythmic freedom and loose thematic construction are the noticeable qualities of the prelude.
-The tiento, toccata, ricercar, fantasia, arpiggiata, tastata, entrada are all virtually identical in style and function to the prelude.
+According to the Harvard Dictionary of Music, the noticeable qualities of the prelude are idiomatic virtuosity, rhythmic freedom, and loose thematic construction.
+The tiento, toccata, ricercar, fantasia, arpeggiata, tastata, and entrada are all virtually identical in style and function to the prelude.

-The very early examples of the preludes are thought to be freely composed small improvisatory pieces for organ, lute and other Renaissance string instruments, and were used as an introduction to the main works or a warming up.
+The very early examples of the preludes are thought to be freely composed small improvisatory pieces for organ, lute, and other Renaissance string instruments, and used as an introduction to the main works or a warming up.

-In the 17th century, French lutenists and harpsichordists developed the 'unmeasured prelude', which is a prelude with no time signature, no bar lines, and often with very few note-value indications.
-As rhythmic interpretation is mainly left to the performer, the improvisatory element is very noticeable.
+In the 17th century, French lutenists and harpsichordists developed the unmeasured prelude.
+An unmeasured prelude is a prelude with neither time signature nor bar lines and often has very few note-value indications.
+Because of this, rhythmic interpretation is mostly left to the performer, resulting in the music being highly improvisatory.

-Here are two samples of unmeasured prelude and fantasy outside France.
+Two samples of unmeasured prelude and fantasy outside France: